trhgquan/Fororum/readme.md

     ```
     and then save it as `.env`

-- Install the application's security key first:
+### - Now we install the application's security key:

     ```
     php artisan key:generate
     ```

-- Then, we install the forum's database tables.
+### - Then, we install the forum's database tables.

     Open the console in Fororum's folder, type this command and press Enter.
 Laravel Artisan will do everythings left for you.